mrflix/kirby-builder/README.md

 # Kirby Builder

-This is a fork of the original plugin by [Tim Ötting](https://github.com/TimOetting/) with the goal to keep it compatible with the latest php and Kirby versions.
+1. This is a fork of the original plugin by [Tim Ötting](https://github.com/TimOetting/) with the goal to keep it compatible with the latest php and Kirby versions.
 Current goal: PHP 7.4 and Kirby 3.7 (mid 2022).
+2. This fork is opiniated: it inlines the preview code instead of rendering it in an iframe.
+The css has to be included via the panel css.

 This versatile plugin for [Kirby CMS](https://a.paddle.com/v2/click/1129/38717?link=1170) (>= v3.0.1) lets you predefine content blocks with different field sets that can then be added, edited and arranged inside Kirby's panel.